Using Royalty Free Stock Images in Website Templates

 The restricted uses for stock images in website templates are fairly simple and clear cut.

-Licensing - When you purchase an RF stock image, you are only purchasing a license, not the image itself.
-Stock photographers earn money each time an image is licensed.
+Licensing – When you purchase an RF stock image you are only purchasing a license, not the image itself.
+Stock photographers and artists earn money each time an image is licensed.
 If you resell a website template featuring stock imagery, you are essentially depriving the photographer of potential income.
-However, you are permitted to design and sell a single copy of a website template using stock images.

 Copyright - All artwork, music, writings, and images are covered by copyright by default when they are put in a fixed form (digital files included).
 Copyright ownership remains with the artist that created the work and is not transferred when the work is sold or licensed, unless specifically stated.
 This protects artists' work and allows them to license their work multiple times (thus reducing the price).